asaintsever/open-vault-agent-injector/doc/Examples.md

 When using Kubernetes Jobs, there are specific additional requirements:

 - **Use of `serviceAccountName` attribute** in manifest, with role allowing to perform GET action on pods (needed to poll for job's pod status)
-- **Do not make use of annotation `sidecar.vault.talend.org/secrets-hook`** as it will immediately put the job in error state.
+- **Do not make use of annotation `ovai.asaintsever.org/secrets-hook`** as it will immediately put the job in error state.
 An error will be raised if this annotation is set on jobs.

 > Note: This hook is meant to be used with regular workloads only (ie Kubernetes Deployments) as it forces a restart of the application container until secrets are available in application's context.
-With jobs, as `Vault Sidecar Injector` looks after status of the job container, the injected signaling mechanism will terminate all the sidecars upon job exit thus preventing use of the hook.
+With jobs, as `Open Vault Agent Injector` looks after status of the job container, the injected signaling mechanism will terminate all the sidecars upon job exit thus preventing use of the hook.

 <details>
 <summary>
 Show example
 </summary>

-When submitting a job, use annotation `sidecar.vault.talend.org/mode` and set value to `job`.
+When submitting a job, use annotation `ovai.asaintsever.org/mode` and set value to `job`.

 The service account used to run the job should at least have the following permissions: